 The Department of Energy and Climate Change (DECC) publishes area-wide CO2 emissions data each year.
-Our overall emissions decreased by 19% between 2005 and 2013 and our target was met in 2011 but not in 2012 or 2013.
-2012 and 2013 were colder than previous years and saw emissions from gas use increase by 11% and 5% on previous years, respectively.
+Our overall emissions decreased by 19% between 2005 and 2013 and our cumulative target was met in 2011 but not in 2012 or 2013.
+These were particularly cold years and saw emissions from gas use increase by 11% and 5% compared to previous years, respectively.
 The figures are summarised here.

 We continue to play an active role in initiatives to reduce emissions both from our own operations and across the District.
 Find out more by following the links below.

 Energy - Our approach to reducing domestic energy consumption across the District is set out in our Home Energy Conservation Plan and progress is monitored in our 2016 Progress Report.
 Between 2009 and 2012, we installed over 1,000 household energy efficiency improvements such as boiler replacements and insulation, reducing CO2 emissions by an estimated 17,236 tonnes.

 Transport - We work with Hertfordshire County Council and local transport providers to improve local public transport services and infrastructure.
 Over previous years a number of projects have been completed including the provision of real-time bus information at bus stops, updated bus route maps, purchase of two hybrid buses and the introduction of multi-operator bus tickets.